m23cooper/fylgyur/README.md

 <a href="https://vuejs.org/api/options-composition.html#mixins">https://vuejs.org/api/options-composition.html#mixins

 I favour this form of import as it makes it clear later that the function isn't local.
-This is also why utils aren't in separate files with an index.ts
+This is also why utils aren't in separate files with an firebase.ts

 ```javascript
 import * as utils from '@/utils';